Prototypes replicate how users might interact with your designs. You can make connections between Frames to create user flows, or pathways.

-The Scale Mode determines what size we display your Prototype in your viewport.
+The Scale determines what size we display your Prototype in your viewport.

-- 100% - Display at full size Displays the Prototype based on the full size of the Frames.
-This may result in a cropped Prototype, depending on the Frame and screen size.
+- 100% - Display at full size: Display the Prototype based on the full size of the Frame.
+Depending on the Frame and the screen size, this may result in a cropped Prototype..

-- Fit - Scale down to fit Shrinks the Prototype so that it fits within the viewer's screen dimensions.
-This is the default option.
+- Fit - Scale down to fit (Default): Shrink the Prototype so that it fits within the viewer's screen dimensions.

-- Fill - Scale or up or down to fill Makes sure the Prototype fills the entire display, on any screen size or resolution.
+- Fill - Scale or up or down to fill: Scale the Prototype so that it fills the entire display, on any screen size or resolution.
 Unlike Fit, Fill allows the Prototype to be scaled up to fill larger screens.

-- Width - Scale down to fit width Scales the Prototype so the width fits within the viewer's screen dimensions.
-You will only see this option if you are using a custom Frame size and have no device selected.
+- Width - Scale down to fit width: Scale the Prototype so the width fits within the viewer's screen dimensions.
+This option is only available if you are using a custom Frame size and have no device selected.

 Tip!
-You can share a Prototype with a different Scale mode by adding a Scale mode variable to the Prototype's URL:
+Share a Prototype with a different Scale mode by adding a Scale mode variable to the Prototype's URL:

 - 100% - &scaling=min-zoom